-As the southernmost inhabited Florida key, Key West, also known as the Conch (pronounced KONK) Republic, is historic, quirky, distinct, rowdy, colorful, laid back and it has a distinct culture and rhythm all its own.
-As a result, planning a trip to Key West is always full of anticipation and over the years, the only firm plans we typically make in advance is limited to how to get there and where to stay.
+As the southernmost inhabited Florida key, Key West, also known as the Conch (pronounced KONK) Republic, is historic, quirky, distinct, rowdy, colorful, laid back, and it has a distinct culture and rhythm all its own.
+As a result, planning a trip to Key West is always full of anticipation, and over the years, the only firm plans we typically make in advance are limited to how to get there and where to stay.

 As you plan your visit, I hope our tips will help you to plan your best vacation ever.

 I am sure that you are excited about your trip to Key West and you’re anxious to get there and begin your vacation.
 I get it!
 And yes, the fastest way to get to Key West is by plane, but let me suggest that this trip should be just as much about the journey as it is about the destination.
 In our opinion, the best way to get to Key West is to drive the length of the Overseas Highway or US-1.
 For us, flying into Miami and driving through the Florida Keys is part of the adventure.
 The Overseas Highway is 113 miles long with 42 bridges, including the famous 7-mile bridge, that carries traffic over each Key and over the beautiful, turquoise water.
 The trip from Miami to Key West can be between three and a half to four hours, depending on traffic, and longer if you make stops.
 And you should stop along the way.